distributed-intelligence/Website/README.md

 Performance Improvement: client no longer has to ask host for favicon.ico, which doesn't exist.

-Downside: None (if you your site has a favicon.ico, then this optimization doesn't apply).
+Downside: None (if your site has a favicon.ico, then this optimization doesn't apply).

 #### Minimized Server Response Time.